jackmcdonnell713/Sustainability_Group/README.md

 A deeper approach to this analysis would employ the use of supervised machine learning, specifically Random Forest modeling.
 Random Forest modeling employees the use smaller, simpler declision trees built from a random subset of features and generally are weak learners on their own.
 Collectively, however, the aggregate of these weak learners creates a powerful, robust model!
 Random Forest modeling is robust against overfitting given that the weak learners are each trained on a different subset of data, are robust to both outliers and nonlinear data, and enable users to rank the importance of input variables.
 At this time, we are working towards creating a Random Forest model for our analysis.

 During the investigative stage of the project, we learned that there is a "extrapolation problem" with using a Random Forest model.
-For this reason, we are considering using a Random Forest Regression which avoids the extrapolation problem.
+Because of this, the random forest model assumes that predictions will fall close to the maximim value in the training dataset, as illustrated in the below image.
+This is problematic if our goal is to project energy demand subsequent of India's expected, ongoing exponential urbanization.
+For this reason, we are now considering using a Random Forest Regression which avoids the extrapolation problem.

 ![Figure 1: Extrapolation Problem with Random Forest](https://github.com/jackmcdonnell713/Sustainability_Group/blob/main/ExtrapolationProblem.PNG)